dtcenter/MET/met/docs/Users_Guide/tc-stat.rst

 21.1 Introduction
 _________________

 The TC-Stat tool ties together results from the TC-Pairs tool by providing summary statistics and filtering jobs on TCST output files.
 The TC-Stat tool requires TCST output from the TC-Pairs tool.
-See Section[subsec:TC_Pairs-output] of this users guide for information on the TCST output format of the TC-Pairs tool.
+See Section :ref:`tc_stat-output` of this users guide for information on the TCST output format of the TC-Pairs tool.
 The TC-Stat tool supports several analysis job types.
-The filter job stratifies the TCST data using various conditions and thresholds described in Section[subsec:tc_stat-configuration-file].
+The filter job stratifies the TCST data using various conditions and thresholds described in Section :ref:`tc_stat-configuration-file`.
 The summary job produces summary statistics including frequency of superior performance, time-series independence calculations, and confidence intervals on the mean.
 The rirw job processes TCMPR lines, identifies adeck and bdeck rapid intensification or weakening events, populates a 2x2 contingency table, and derives contingency table statistics.
 The probrirwjob process PROBRIRW lines, populates an Nx2 probabilistic contingency table, and derives probabilistic statistics.
-The statistical aspects are described in Section[sec:Statistical-aspects], and practical use information for the TC-Stat tool is described in Section[sec:Practical-information-1].
+The statistical aspects are described in Section :ref:`Statistical-aspects`, and practical use information for the TC-Stat tool is described in Section :ref:`Practical-information-1`.

+.. _Statistical-aspects:

 21.2 Statistical aspects